Lemon delicious pudding

 Lemon delicious pudding is an Australian and New Zealand dessert.
 As the pudding bakes, it separates, and the bottom remains a liquid lemony sauce while the top becomes fluffy and sponge-like.
 Similar recipes can be found in English cookbooks as far back as the 17th century.

-A recipe from 1946 noted that while popular, the ingredients might be hard to come by under rationing and a letter to the editor in 1960 suggested that in times of economic properity it could be eaten weekly.
+A recipe from 1946 noted that while popular, the ingredients might be hard to come by under rationing and a letter to the editor in 1960 suggested that in times of economic prosperity it could be eaten weekly.
 There is a variant using orange in place of lemon.